Sorry, you need to enable JavaScript to visit this website.

 • Texas Workforce Commission (TWC), represented by Joe Esparza, Chairman and Commissioner Representing Employers.

-• Texas Education Agency (TEA), represented by Mike Morath, Commissioner of Education
+• Texas Education Agency (TEA), represented by Monica Martinez, Associate Commissioner of Standards and Programs

-• Health and Human Services Commission (HHSC), represented by Jordan Dixon, Chief Policy and Regulatory Officer
+• Health and Human Services Commission (HHSC), represented by David Kostroun, Deputy Executive Commissioner of Regulatory Services Division

 • Department of Family and Protective Services (DFPS), represented by Clint Cox, Director of Child Care Investigations